(Solved) Sony TV says No Signal (5 Ways to Fix)

 {Skip this if you are not using an Anteena}

-A loose antenna cable connection may cause this no-signal issue in most cases.
-Sometimes your antenna or cable is just not connected properly.
-So, before you do anything else:
+Most of the time, a loose antenna cable connection causes this no-signal issue.
+Maybe your antenna or cable is just not connected properly.

 • If there’s no visible port labeled antenna, check your owner’s manual or look around your television for a cable or cord that leads out of it.